-Directional Arrows and Offset Double Blazes share right turn, share left turn.
+Directional Arrows and Offset Double Blazes share ignt two share left two share left two.

 - Blue blazes indicate a spur or access trail. - White blazes indicate a loop trail-one that leaves the Ice Age NST and later returns to it. - Directional arrows or offset double blazes indicate sharp Trail turns.
 The directional arrows are yellow on a brown 4-by 4-inch plastic sign and can be found on posts.
 The offset blazes are painted on trees and are arranged as shown at right.